hakito/docker-nginx-ssl-proxy/README.md

 Then simply `docker-compose up`.

-## Optional: Enable Simple Authentication
+## Optional: Enable Digest Authentication

-If the `DO_AUTH` environment variable is set to `required`, the proxy implements a simple authentication system.
+If the `DO_AUTH` environment variable is set to `required`, the proxy implements a digest authentication system.

 A user meeting any of these three criteria will be allowed access to the proxied service:

 * Users coming from an IP or CIDR range listed in the space-separated `WHITELIST_IPS` variable.
 * Users presenting a cookie named `magic_ssl_proxy_auth` set to the value of the `COOKIE_VALUE` variable.
-   * Users providing HTTP Basic Authentication credentials, username `admin` with a password matching the `PROXY_PASSWORD` variable.
+* Users providing HTTP Digest Authentication credentials, username `admin` with a password matching the `PROXY_PASSWORD` variable.

-A user that correctly authenticates with HTTP Basic Authentication will have their `magic_ssl_proxy_auth` cookie set so that they are not required to re-authenticate.
+A user that correctly authenticates with HTTP Digest Authentication will have their `magic_ssl_proxy_auth` cookie set so that they are not required to re-authenticate.

 By default, no IPs are whitelisted.
 When authentication is enabled, the `COOKIE_VALUE` and `PROXY_PASSWORD` values will be chosen randomly if they are not provided.
 If randomly chosen, the randomly chosen values will be output to the console during container startup.
 The `PROXY_PASSWORD` value will also be available in the `/tmp/proxy_password` file within the container, while the chosen `COOKIE_VALUE` will be available in the `/etc/nginx/auth_part1.conf` file.

 Nginx limits the length of your `COOKIE_VALUE` for performance reasons.
 If your `COOKIE_VALUE` is too long, nginx will refuse to start and will display errors relating to `server_names_hash_bucket_size` and `server_names_hash_max_size`.
 If you have difficulties, try decreasing the legnth of your cookie or add directives to your Nginx configuration to increase the maximum size.